"How much more love and affection can I give him? .... Because once you pee on your brother, you've gone too far, and we have to fix this now."

 But wait until you see how much closer you and your child feel to each other.
 It's worth every bit of sweat and tears.

 Not to mention, your child won't be peeing on the baby any more.
-Because you gave him the kind of love and attention he needed.
+Because you gave him the kind of love and attention he actually needed.